x07x08/TF2-Dodgeball-Modified/README.md

 The only difference between them is how the rocket moves :

-- The OGF version uses `OnGameFrame()` which is called on every single frame of the server logic (or simply put, every tick of the server's tickrate), making the rocket turn more precisely.
+- The OGF version uses [`OnGameFrame()`](https://sm.alliedmods.net/new-api/sourcemod/OnGameFrame) which is called on every single frame of the server logic (or simply put, every tick of the server's tickrate), making the rocket turn more precisely.

 - The normal one uses the original method : a timer with an 0.1 seconds interval, it's less resource intensive but results in worse movement.

 **Use only one version!**

+# Features
+- Steal and delay prevention from updated YADBP.
+- "Keep direction" feature from Redux.
+- Steal distance CVar.
+- Additional parameters for internal commands.
+- Limits for speed and turnrate parameters.

 # Fixes
-1. Fixed some errors cause by invalid client indexes in timers.
+- Fixed some errors cause by invalid client indexes in timers.
-2. Fixed the wrong rocket class being rarely chosen.
+- Fixed the wrong rocket class being rarely chosen.

 # Known bugs
-1. Despite what the configuration file says, the `"on explode"` event is always triggered.
+- Despite what the configuration file says, the `"on explode"` event is triggered more than once.

 # Credits
-1. The original YADB plugin by Damizean : https://forums.alliedmods.net/showthread.php?t=134503
+1. The original YADB plugin by Damizean : [AlliedMods Link](https://forums.alliedmods.net/showthread.php?t=134503)
-2. The updated YADB plugin by bloody & lizzy : https://forums.alliedmods.net/showthread.php?p=2534328 or https://github.com/bloodgit/TF2-Dodgeball
+2. The updated YADB plugin by bloody & lizzy : [AlliedMods Link](https://forums.alliedmods.net/showthread.php?p=2534328) or [GitHub Link](https://github.com/bloodgit/TF2-Dodgeball)
-3. Dodgeball Redux by ClassicGuzzi : https://forums.alliedmods.net/showthread.php?p=2226728 or https://github.com/ClassicSpeed/dodgeball
+3. Dodgeball Redux by ClassicGuzzi : [AlliedMods Link](https://forums.alliedmods.net/showthread.php?p=2226728) or [GitHub Link](https://github.com/ClassicSpeed/dodgeball)
-4. friagram for his flag airblast prevention : https://forums.alliedmods.net/showthread.php?t=219056
+4. friagram for his flag airblast prevention : [AlliedMods Link](https://forums.alliedmods.net/showthread.php?t=219056)
-5. BloodyNightmare and Mitchell for the original airblast prevention plugin : https://forums.alliedmods.net/showthread.php?t=233475
+5. BloodyNightmare and Mitchell for the original airblast prevention plugin : [AlliedMods Link](https://forums.alliedmods.net/showthread.php?t=233475)
+6. Syntax converter batch by Dragokas : [AlliedMods Link](https://forums.alliedmods.net/showpost.php?p=2593268&postcount=54)